 This bowl is easy enough for beginners, but it still tastes good after a few days in the fridge.
 That is what makes it a real meal prep recipe, not just a dinner recipe packed into containers.

-The number 1 mistake is using chicken breast instead of thighs.
+The #1 mistake is using chicken breast instead of thighs.
 Breast dries out by day 2.
 Thighs stay juicy for 4 days because the higher fat content keeps moisture in the meat during storage and reheating.
-Do not substitute.

 Ingredients